Back

 Shifting your money from one ISA to another doesn’t use up any of your yearly allowance, as long as it’s done as an official ISA transfer.

 But be aware, if you take the money out and then put it back into an ISA, it will count towards your limit (unless you have an ISA that offers flexible withdrawals so you can replace the amount withdrawn without using additional allowance).
+Check with your provider for any restrictions they may have on transferring ISAs.

 Read more about ISA transfers >